soloxde/soloxde/README.md

 </div>

 ## Projects
-- Detection Lab
+- SIEM Implementation and Log Analysis
-- SOC Automation Project
+- Network Traffic Monitoring and Attack Detection

 <!--
 **soloxde/soloxde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.